Yalantis/error_normalizer/README.md

 **TL;DR:** Add `_rule` to the [custom validation block](https://dry-rb.org/gems/dry-validation/custom-validation-blocks/) names (adding this to the [high-level rules](https://dry-rb.org/gems/dry-validation/high-level-rules/) won't harm either, praise the consistency!).

 **Long version**: When you're using [custom validation blocks](https://dry-rb.org/gems/dry-validation/custom-validation-blocks/) the error output is slightly diffenet.
-Instead of attribute name it will have a rule name as a key.
+Instead of the attribute name it will have a rule name as a key.
 For example, GIVEN this schema

     schema = Dry::Validation.Schema do
       configure do